 “The Night of the Hunter” became a national bestseller and was voted a finalist for the 1955 National Book Award.
 Author, film critic, and poet James Agee was chosen by Laughton and Gregory to adapt Grubb’s novel into a screenplay.
-Agee delivered an overblown 300 page script overflowing with alliteration.
+Agee delivered an overblown 300-page script overflowing with alliteration.

 Laughton immediately started whittling it into shape.
 Prior to filming, he reached out to Grubb and developed a unique creative kinship, a willingness to work together throughout the writing and pre-production process.
-Such an intense collaboration is unheard of between a director and author.
+Such an intense collaboration is unheard of between a director and an author.

-They maintained a steady back-and-forth of letters discussing how the novel would be translated to film.
+They maintained a steady back-and-forth of letters discussing how the novel would be translated into film.
 Learning that he had studied art, Laughton asked Grubb to sketch certain scenes as he envisioned them.
 In their correspondence, Laughton’s typical request of Grubb for ‘sketches please’ came for everything from the layout of a shot to expressions on a character’s face.
 Laughton committed himself to capturing Grubb’s vision on film.